reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 Note that the model, the experiment, and the experiment run are linked, allowing you to review how the model is trained.

-## Save the notebook and end the Spark session
+### Task 8: Save the notebook and end the Spark session

 Now that you've finished training and evaluating the models, you can save the notebook with a meaningful name and end the Spark session.